microsoft/onnxruntime/docs/ONNX_Runtime_Format_Model_Usage.md

 Binary size reduction options.
   - Enable minimal build (`--minimal_build`)
     - A minimal build will ONLY support loading and executing ORT format models.

-  - Disable RTTI (`--disable_rtti`)
-    - Disabling RTTI support will result in significant savings at the cost of a small number of unlikely error messages losing type information.
-If you encounter such errors you can attempt to run the model with a full ORT build to get the full error information.
+RTTI is disabled by default in this build.

   - Disable exceptions (`--disable_exceptions`)
     - Disables exceptions in the build.
 Any locations that would have thrown an exception will instead log the error message and call abort().